 *Terms and conditions apply.
 See site for full details.

 Cable TV vs Satellite TV

 Because of the differences in technology, cable and satellite TV have some different capabilities and features.
-However, you will probably find that a lot of the basic features are pretty similar between them.
+However, you will probably find that a number of the basic features are similar between the services.